junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 But nothing happens to the statue.

-"Ah, she's too strong for the same trick."
-The Doctor says frustratedly.
+"Ah, she's too strong for the same trick," The Doctor says frustratedly.
 "The usual then, run!
 Run!!"

 "Where?!"
 Dean yells.